lebalz/events-api/README.md

 dokku letsencrypt:enable events-api

-# scale the app and ensure the bree runnder is running (as a worker)
+# scale the app and ensure the bree runner is running (as a worker)
 dokku ps:scale events-api web=1 worker=1
 ```